awsdocs/aws-cloud9-user-guide/doc_source/app-preview.md

 **Note**
 You don't have to run using HTTP over port `8080`, `8081`, or `8082` with the IP of `127.0.0.1`, `localhost`, or `0.0.0.0`\.
 However, you won't be able to preview your running application from within the IDE\.
 If you run with the IP of `0.0.0.0`, anyone can potentially access your running application\.
 For approaches to address this issue, see the following:
- [Step 2: Set Up the Security Group for the Instance](#app-preview-share-security-group) in *Share a Running Application over the Internet*
+ [Step 2: Set up the security group for the instance](#app-preview-share-security-group) in *Share a running application over the internet*
- [Step 3: Set Up the Subnet for the Instance](#app-preview-share-subnet) in *Share a Running Application over the Internet*
+ [Step 3: Set up the subnet for the instance](#app-preview-share-subnet) in *Share a running application over the internet*

 To write the code to run your application on a specific port and IP, see your application's documentation\.